codewith-salman/Educate-Website/README.md

 - Hero section with CTA for learners
 - Organized course categories and course cards
 - Instructor/institution highlight section
 - Smooth animations and hover effects
-- Clean typography for high readability
 - Lightweight and optimized structure

 ---